Vadarevu Ultra Mega Power Project

 Stage I of the project consists of two 800 MW units.
 APGENCO has received approval from the government of Andhra Pradesh.
 The utility states that Power Finance Corporation "has agreed in principle to provide loan for Stage-I."

-As of 2015 an environmental clearance permit has not been obtained, and the project appeared to be abandoned.
-However, in a February 2016 interview in the Deccan Chronicle, APGENCO Managing Director K Vijayanand said that the project was still being pursued, with completion targeted for 2021-2022.
+In a February 2016 interview in the Deccan Chronicle, APGENCO Managing Director K Vijayanand said that the project was still being pursued, with completion targeted for 2021-2022.

 Sponsor: Andhra Pradesh Power Generation Corporation